 Jack Sparrow looked down at the gagged and tied up man with understanding.
 He, himself, had been tied up many times and it wasn't comfortable.
 But sometimes it was necessary.
-Tonight, Jack planned on entering the Governor's mansion as Captain Walter Savage.
-He would sneak into the Governor's office and rob some important documents such as maps and valuables and then hightail it out of there.
-Hopefully this might get him closer to finding his Black Pearl and finally get revenge on Barbossa and his mutinous crew.
-It would indeed scupper Jack's plans if the real Walter Savage came to the party so he needed to be dealt with.
+Tonight, Jack planned on entering the Governor's mansion as Sir Walter Savage; rob some important documents such as maps and valuables and then hightail it out of there.
+It would indeed scupper his plans if the real Walter Savage came to the party so he needed to be dealt with.

-Stowing away on Savage's ship, Jack had heard many details to allow him to craft this plot.
+Stowing away on Savage's ship, Jack had heard many details to craft this plot.
 One, Savage had never met the Governor before.
-They had only written to each other as part of business propositions.
-What the business was, Jack didn't know.
+They had only written as part of a business procedure.
+What the business procedure was, Jack didn't know.
 Two, the Governor like all other Governors, was rich.
-But this was due to the fact that the Governor of Port Carmen had many merchant vessels which he owned and profited majorly from, due to what could only be shady dealings.
-Three, the Governor had invited Savage to a ball where they could finally meet in person and arrange a very important business deal.
+But this was due to the fact that the Governor of Port Carmen had many merchant vessels which he owned and profited majorly from, due to what only could be shady dealings.
+Three, the Governor had invited Savage to a New Year's Eve ball where they could finally meet in person and arrange a very important business deal.
 Deciding that he could profit himself from these facts, Jack followed Walter to the inn in which he was staying and an hour before the ball, pounced.
 He tied the man up and borrowed his clothes for a more refined look.
 He took off his kohl, tied his hair back sans bandana and removed his rings and trinkets.
 Ready to go, Jack left the tied up man in the room and went to the Governor's mansion.

 Entering the mansion, Jack was surprised at the vastness of it, even for a Governor.
 The decor was ornate with marble sculptures and a giant crystal chandelier ordaining the foyer.
 Jack couldn't begin to guess the number of rooms the place held.
 It was a real palace.

 How long is it gonna take me to find the bloody office?
 Jack thought as he looked at his surroundings.

-"Ah, yes!
+'Ah, yes!
 Walter.
-So nice to finally meet you."
-The Governor said jovially, taking Jack's hand.
+So nice to finally meet you.'
+The Governor said jovially.
 He was a stocky man with a ruddy red face and Jack realised he had no idea what his name was.

 Talk for a few minutes, and then excuse yourself.

-"Allow me to introduce you to my wife, Caroline and my daughter Evelyn."
+'Allow me to introduce you to my wife, Lady Harrison and my daughter Evelyn.'
 Jack looked over at the two blonde women and he couldn't help but notice how pleasing the daughter was for the eye.
-He also couldn't help but notice how she was smirking at him...saucily?
+He also couldn't help but notice how she was smirking at him...Saucily?

 Maybe I could add one more thing to my list of things to do before I leave.
 Jack thought.

-"I think it would be best if we discuss business in my office, Captain."
+'I think it would be best if we discuss business in my office, Captain.'
 The Governor said and Jack turned back to him, plastering a smile onto his face.
 'That way, we can enjoy the festivities unimpeded with something as fowl as business.'

-Jack and the Governor left the ballroom and walked upstairs and through a very long hallway only to enter a room whose location Jack tried to memorise.
+Jack and the Governor left the ballroom and walked upstairs and through a very long hallway only to enter a room whose location Jack would find hard to remember.
 The Governor sat in the chair behind the desk and Jack, the one in front.

-"Oh good!
-Now, I know I told you in the letter that it would be twenty but now I must tell you that the number has been raised to thirty five."
+'Oh, good!
+Now, I know I told you in the letter that it would be fifty but now I must tell you that the number has been raised to seventy five.'

-"Thirty five?
-I'm sure that will be fine."
+'Seventy five?
+I'm sure that'll be fine.'
 Jack had no idea what he was agreeing to but didn't really consider it his problem.

-"Are you sure there will be enough room?"
+'Are you sure there'll be enough room?'
 The Governor looked slightly dubious.

-"The slaves.
-They aren't usually allowed to walk around."
+'The slaves.
+They aren't usually allowed walk around.'

 Jack's fake smile dropped.
 Slaves?
 That was the cargo?
 Now he was glad he was ruining this plan, just like he had ruined the last one like this he had been involved in.

 His curiosity niggling at him, Jack looked in the room to see a girl in what he assumed was her early to mid-twenties wearing an exquisite pale blue ball gown and looking at herself in the mirror.
-She looked amazed.
 The girl looked away from her gown in the mirror and spotted Jack's reflection.
 Quickly turning around, her eyes widened in shock at the man watching her.
 Jack slowly entered the room and put his hands up.

-"Don't worry, luv.
-I'm not going to hurt you.
-I got lost."
+'Don't worry, luv.
+I ain't going to hurt you.
+I got meself lost.'
 He said, forgetting about his accent.
 He only remembered when the girl looked at him strangely.

-"How could you get lost?
-Shouldn't you be in the ballroom?"
+'How could you get lost?
+Shouldn't you be in the ballroom?'
 Jack looked at the girl closer and realised how filled with beautiful women this mansion was.
 She was even prettier than the other daughter.
-This girl had long brown, curly hair and light brown eyes as opposed to her sister's was light; chocolate-coloured soft curly tresses down to her mid-back.
+Her hair was dark as her sister's was light; chocolate-coloured soft curly tresses down to her mid-back.
 Her pale skin was like porcelain, with light hazel-green eyes and rosey pink pillowy-soft lips.
 Although she was in a beautiful ball gown, Jack noticed that her was still undone and she looked nowhere ready to actually go down yet.
 She wore no jewellery, save for a simple silver pendant on a chain that Jack could see was a heart with a crown sitting on the top and hands holding it on the sides.

 She's not just pretty, she's beautiful.